11 Best Banks of 2023

 7. Capital One

-Capital One is a hybrid bank that operates both online and with brick-and-mortar bank branches, and Capital One 360 is now offering a fee-free checking account with no service fees or minimum balance.
+Capital One is a hybrid bank that operates online and with brick-and-mortar bank branches.
+Capital One 360 now offers a fee-free checking account with no service fees or minimum balance.

-Still, there are some fees in case of an overdraft, bounced checks, or some other occasions.
+Still, there are some fees in case of an overdraft or bounced checks.
 Make sure you always read the fine print.

-The main perk of Capital One Free Checking Account is the outstanding customer experience.
-You will also have access to more than 40,000 fee-free ATMs since you can use both Capital One 360 and Allpoint ATMs for free nationwide.
-The account earns also earns you a 0.20% annual percentage yield on all balances.
+The main perk of Capital One’s free checking account is the outstanding customer experience.
+You will also have access to more than 70,000 fee-free ATMs since you can use both Capital One 360 and Allpoint ATMs for free nationwide.
+The account also earns you a 0.10% annual percentage yield on all balances.

-Its online banking and mobile banking app are compatible both with Apple and Android devices.
-They are highly rated and are equipped with fast mobile deposit, bill pay, an ATM finder, spending alerts, and more.
+Its online banking and mobile banking app is compatible with both Apple and Android devices.
+They are highly rated and equipped with fast mobile deposit, bill pay, an ATM finder, spending alerts, and more.

 8. PNC Bank